shamelgour/insurance-automation-test/README.md

 Also screenshot is taken at each stage and is available for viewing in screenshot folder

+## Prerequisites:
-Prerequisites: Node, Git
+Node, Git

-To run the test:
+## To run the test
-Clone project.
+1. Clone project
-Go to folder "insurance-automation-test" through terminal.
+2. Go to folder "insurance-automation-test" through terminal.
-run: npm install (This might take some time as it will install puppeteer , Chromium and Chai) then run: node test.js
+3. run: npm install (This might take some time as it will install puppeteer , Chromium and Chai)
+4. run: node test.js